aizensoosuke/fledger-experiments/README.md

  Hostname SSH_NAME_FROM_SPHERE
 ```

-Don't forget to replace the values for `YOUR_USER` and `SSH_NAME_FROM_SPHERE`.

 On the XDC, install ansible (use the ansible/ansible apt ppa!).

-Then install ansible's prometheus collection with
-`ansible-galaxy collection install prometheus.prometheus`

-Configure ansible with this `~/.ansible.cfg` from the documentation :
+Configure ansible on the XDC with this `~/.ansible.cfg` from the documentation :

 ```bash
 [defaults]